kamaalsultan/santa-bringyouwishes/README.md

 <h1 align="center">
-  Bringing code to life, one wish at a time 🎅🏼✨
+  Bringing your eCommerce and AI dreams to life 🛍️🧠, one wish at a time 🎅🏼✨
 </h1>
 <h3 align="center">
-  Full-stack & AI developer who will make your tech wishes come true
+   Full-stack developer specializing in eCommerce and AI development
 </h3>

 <div align="center">